H4NM/WhoYouCalling/README.md

 One of the best methods of monitoring activities by a process in Windows is with the Sysinternal tool [ProcMon](https://learn.microsoft.com/sv-se/sysinternals/downloads/procmon).
 However, there are some downsides:
-1. **Manual Work**: To get a Full Packet Capture per process you need to manually start a packet capture with a tool like Wireshark/Tshark, and create a filter for endpoints based on the results of ProcMon, which can be timeconsuming and potential endpoints may be missed due to human error of the process is not automated.
+1. **Manual Work**: To get a Full Packet Capture per process you need to manually start a packet capture with a tool like Wireshark/Tshark, and create a filter for endpoints based on the results of ProcMon, which can be timeconsuming and potential endpoints may be missed due to human error if the process is not automated.
-2. **Child processes**: It can be tedious to maintain a track record of all of the child processes that may spawn and the endpoints they're communicating with
+2. **Child processes**: It can be tedious to maintain a track record of all of the child processes that may spawn and the endpoints they're communicating with.
 3. **DNS queries**: (AFAIK) ProcMon doesn't support capturing DNS queries.
-It does enable provide with UDP Send to port 53, but no information of the actual domain name that's queried.
+It does enable provide with UDP Send to port 53, but no information of the actual domain name that's queried nor the given address response.
 </details>

 ## Features: